programming-for-info-pros/hello-world/README.md

 pass yet!

 Once you've done the above, you should be able to see the current status of the tests below.
+After you've committed and pushed your code, if everything is working, it should turn green.

 ![acceptance tests](../../actions/workflows/run-tests.yml/badge.svg)